gmike070/Startup-Company-in-India-/README.md

 Using Python to analysis Startup companies in India Ecosystem
 ### Objective:
 To analyze the growth and transformation of the Indian startup ecosystem using data-driven techniques.
 This project explores:
-The goal is to uncover patterns, identify key trends, and derive insights that can inform investors, entrepreneurs, and policy makers.

 1. How the ecosystem has changed with time
 2. How the numbers of startup have increased
 3. The support and funding option that is available